If you buy products through the links on this page, we may earn a commission. Learn more.

 SB 1201

 Thanks to these definitions, delta-8 THC is considered the same as recreational cannabis in Connecticut.
-That means you’ll only be able to buy delta-8 THC products from licensed retailers.
+Legal cannabis sales began in the state in January 2023 and you can only buy delta-8 THC products from licensed retailers.

 What is Delta 8 THC?